meowmeowcode/misery/docs/source/index.rst

 Misery
 ======

-*This library is dedicated to all python developers who wrote a lot of unmaintainable code trying to work with databases asynchronously.*
+*This library is dedicated to those python developers who wrote a lot of unmaintainable code trying to work with databases asynchronously.*